AwardOfSky/GP-framework-comparison/KarooGP/README.md

+Full credits to the original work by Kai Staats (www.kaistaats.com)

 # Karoo GP

 Karoo GP is an evolutionary algorithm, a genetic programming application suite written in Python which supports both